thenameisVLH/Matrix/README.md

 !help - Help Command

+!support - Sends the discord link to the Offical Matrix Discord Server.

 !avatar or !avatar @user - Shows your or someone else's avatar.

 !ping - Shows the ping of the bot.